cwi-swat/ifip-wg216/meetings/Santiago2026.md

 * Vitacura
 * Las Condes

 The ordering is not random: many visitors have found staying in Providencia very convenient.
 You might want to make sure you have a metro station within walking distance.
-In addition to the Providencia neighborhood (around metro line 1 between Manuel Montt and Tobalaba metro stations), a nice  neighborhood to hang out is Barrio Italia.
+Specifically, a safe bet would be any hotel with good ratings located between Manuel Montt and Tobalaba metro stations (Line 1), between Avenida Andres Bello and Avenida Nueva Providencia (approx).

-For hanging out, Plaza Ñuñoa is also quite nice. Ñuñoa in general is a bit more residential than Providence, but now has metro lines, so this is changing and it's easy to commute between these sectors.
+To hang out, in addition to the Providencia neighborhood, a nice option is Barrio Italia, as well as Plaza Ñuñoa is also quite nice. Ñuñoa in general is a bit more residential than Providence, but now has metro lines, so this is changing and it's easy to commute between these sectors.

 Vitacura and Las Condes are more upscale neighborhoods, and you'll find the usual big hotels, malls, etc. in these comunas.